 When you eat, your food is broken down in your stomach and moves into the small intestine where it releases all its useful nutrients, vitamins and minerals into your body.
 What is left is waste the body does not need.
 This moves forward into the colon where the body draws water from it, and what is left forms your stools (3).
 Your muscles push the stools forward, scientifically known as peristalsis, till it reaches the rectum where it eventually comes out when you go to the bathroom.

 What causes constipation in adults?

-If you resist the urge to go for too long, for example, your stools are just sitting there and the body keeps drawing water out, making their consistency dry and hard.
+If you resist the urge to go for too long, for example, your stools are just sitting there and the body keeps drawing water out, making their consistency dry and hard, which can cause severe constipation.
 This can make it quite painful when you finally decide to go.
 However, that’s not the only cause – other possibilities include a lack of fibre-rich foods in your diet, not drinking enough water, not exercising, and it can even happen as a side effect of certain medications (1).

-The great news is that there are many things you can do to help ease constipation and helpful foods you can start incorporating into your diet today to help manage constipation.
+The great news is that there are many things adults can do to help ease constipation and helpful foods you can start incorporating into your diet today to help manage constipation.

 What to eat when constipated and bloated

 1. Add linseeds and flaxseeds to your meals

 These little seeds are some of the best foods to relieve constipation fast as they contain a mix of soluble (absorbs water in the body, becoming a gel-like consistency which helps soften the stools, providing a smoother delivery) and insoluble (adds bulk to the waste in your digestive tract, helping to relieve constipation) fibre, both of which help to keep your bowel movements in tip-top condition (4).
 They are also a vegetarian source of anti-inflammatory Omega 3 (5), powerful antioxidants (6), and hormone balancing lignans (7).